Please follow us on Social Media

 CORE VALUES

 Volunteering on a hotline is rewarding and our folks are our most important commodity.
 We empower our volunteers to fulfill their responsibilities with knowledge, training and appropriate discretion.
 We encourage our folks to submit ideas, we listen to their suggestions and we help them develop to their maximum potential.
 We believe in treating all officers with respect and dignity by showing a sincere level of concern and empathy.
 By demonstrating respect for others, we gain respect and support for our overall mission.
 We will strive to achieve the highest level of quality in all aspects of our volunteer duties.
-We can never be satisfied with the status quo so we must aim for continuous improvement, support creativity and dedicate ourselves to proactively seeking new and better ways to serve our callers. of mind is revealed to his/her agency.
+We can never be satisfied with the status quo so we must aim for continuous improvement, support creativity and dedicate ourselves to proactively seeking new and better ways to serve our callers.
 COPLINE® volunteers conduct themselves in a manner that reflects the highest level of honor and integrity.

 COPLINE® offers a CONFIDENTIAL 24-hour hotline answered by retired law enforcement officers who have gone through a strenuous vetting and training process to become an active listener.
 CopLine® retired officer listeners provide assistance with the successful management of various psychosocial stressors that impact a significant number of law enforcement officers and their families.
 Should the caller need further assistance the retired officer listener has access to vetted clinical referrals to therapists and programs throughout our callers regions to further assist with ongoing stressors.